-The term “green card” is a catch-all phrase that refers to various visa types that permit an extended or permanent stay in the United States.
-Some common green card eligibility categories include:
+The term “green card” refers to various visa types that permit an extended or permanent stay in the United States.
+Common green card eligibility categories include:

-- Family green cards: You could be eligible for a family green card if your spouse or other relatives are already citizens of the United States.
+- Family green cards: You could be eligible for a family green card if your spouse or other relatives are already U.S. citizens.

 - Employment green cards: Depending on your employment, you could be eligible for this type of green card.
-Preference is given to sought-after professions, such as “extraordinary ability” in the sciences or business.
+The U.S. gives preference to those in sought-after professions, such as those involving “extraordinary ability” in the sciences or business.

-- Special immigrant green cards: This eligibility type refers to a range of special categories, from affiliation with the U.S. Agency for Global Media (USAGM) to employment as a translator during the Iraq war.
-Our legal team can explain if this category applies to you.
+- Special immigrant green cards: This eligibility type refers to a range of special categories, from affiliation with the U.S. Agency for Global Media (USAGM) to employment as a translator during the war in Iraq.
+Our legal team can let you know whether this category applies to you.

 - Refugee or asylee green cards: You could be eligible for this type of green card if you were granted asylee or refugee status within the past year.

 - Human trafficking or crime green cards: These green cards are designed to grant temporary residence in the United States to victims of human trafficking or crime.

 This is not a complete list of green card eligibility categories.
 If you are unsure which category applies to your situation, contact one of our St. Cloud immigration lawyers for help.

 Green cards are especially important because most people need them before becoming naturalized U.S. citizens.
 If you would like to become an American citizen someday, you will need to follow these steps to secure a green card first, according to U.S. Citizenship and Immigration Services (USCIS):

 - Typically, someone must petition for green card candidacy on your behalf.
 In some cases, you can file this petition on your own.